Reviewed by John P. Cunha, DO, FACOEP on January 17, 2017

 - How long does it take to have enough alcohol in your blood to measure?

 - What is the effect of alcohol on food?

 - Why do women have higher blood alcohol concentrations than men?

 - At a blood alcohol concentration (BAC) of 0.39%, what can we infer?

 - There are many types of alcohol.
 Intoxication as we know it is caused by which form of alcohol?

 - What is cirrhosis?

-- Two glasses of wine consumed by a pregnant woman twice per week has been found to be safe for the developing fetus.
-True or False?
+- Two glasses of wine consumed by a pregnant woman twice week is found to be safe for the developing fetus.
+True or false?